rdalmas/yelp-search-redux/README.md

-## Quick Start
+## Yelp Search app

 This app was built with React/Redux and bootstrap 4 on the client.
-The server was built with Node.js and Express and serves as a middleware to connect the FE with the Yelp API.
+The server was built with Node.js and Express and connects the FE with the Yelp API.

 Future improvements:
 - Google maps api connection
 - Backend cache api calls
 - Improve layout
+- Deploy to Heroku

+## Quick Start

 Below is a list of commands you will probably find useful.